Access Control Systems

 It took several high-profile data breaches to get businesses to pay attention to cybersecurity.
 We don’t want to see the same indifference toward physical access control – indifference that requires a high-profile security breach to occur for people to take notice.

 This is why businesses must upgrade their access control technology and use encrypted access control credentials that can’t be copied.
-Edge-to-edge encryption is already available on most access control systems and, even better, it doesn’t cost significantly more when specified on a new installation.
+Edge-to-edge encryption is already available on most access control systems and, even better, it doesn’t cost significantly more when specified on a new access control installation.

 Businesses just have to know to ask for it or have an integrator that educates them on the need for this newer encrypted technology.